Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 Rhode Island Domestic Assault Lawyer Rory Munns

 Facing a domestic assault charge in Rhode Island can feel overwhelming.
 The legal landscape is specific, the consequences are serious, and a Rhode Island Domestic Assault Lawyer needs to be involved from the first hour.
-Call Rhode Island Domestic Assault Lawyer Rory Munns at 401-573-2265 for a free consultation.
+Call Rhode Island Domestic Assault Lawyer Attorney Rory Munns at 401-573-2265 for a free consultation.
 Mandatory arrest policies, automatic no-contact orders, and the specialized treatment of these cases under the Domestic Violence Prevention Act all mean that early counsel is not optional.
 It is essential.

 Understanding Domestic Violence Charges Under Rhode Island Law